MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-jamfpro.md

 > [!IMPORTANT]
 > You must use ***com.microsoft.wdav*** as the Preference Domain value.
 Microsoft Defender for Endpoint uses this name and ***com.microsoft.wdav.ext*** to load its managed settings.

-1. Log in to JAMF Pro to create a new configuration profile in JAMF Pro.
+1. Sign in to JAMF Pro to create a new configuration profile in JAMF Pro.
 Refer to the [JAMF Pro administrators guide](https://www.jamf.com/resources/product-documentation/jamf-pro-administrators-guide/).
 Use these values:
     - Name: `MDATP MDAV configuration settings`
     - Description: leave this blank
     - Category: `none`
     - Distribution method: `install automatically`
     - Level: `computer level`

-2. In the JAMF Pro console select **New**.
+2. In the JAMF Pro console, select **New**.

 3. In the left navigation pane, select **Application and Custom Settings** and then choose **External Applications**.